 The History of AUL

 The Akron Urban League has been serving the community for almost 100 years, starting in 1918 when Akron was tasked with meeting the social needs of its increasing black population.
+We are one of 90 affiliates across the county.

 A Long and Local History